Home Alone 2: Lost in New York: Critical response

-Retrospective
+Retrospective response

 During the 21st century, online reviewers have looked more favorably on the film.
 John Nugent of Empire, in a 2022 article entitled 'Why Home Alone 2: Lost In New York Is Better Than Home Alone', argued that the film was "a sequel that effectively also functions as a remake, a film that recognises the greatness of what came before and wisely hews as close to that winning formula as possible."
 Nugent also opined that "by setting the final showdown in a house undergoing renovations, the filmmakers give themselves room to be more ambitious, wild, and far more brutal" and praised the work of stunt coordinator Freddie Hice since no CGI was used.
 Also writing in 2022, Reid Goldberg of Collider noted: "A significant part of the film's appeal... is that it's unapologetic in taking everything they loved about the first film to a higher level."

 Novelization

 A novelization of Home Alone 2 was written by Todd Strasser and published by Scholastic in 1992 to coincide with the film.
 The "point" version, which has the same storyline, was also novelized by A.L.
 Singer.
 An audiobook version was also released read by Tim Curry (who played the concierge in the film).